cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/understanding-role.md

 All resources in SpaceONE are hierarchically managed as follows.
 The administrator of the domain can manage so that users can access resources within the project by adding members to each project.
-Users who need access to multiple projects can access all projects belonging to the lower hierarchy by adding them to the parent project group as a member.
+Users who need access to multiple projects can access all projects belonging to the lower hierarchy by being added to the parent project group as a member.
 For how to add as a member of the Project Group, refer to [Add as a Member of Project Group](/docs/guides_v1/project/project_group_management/).

 ## Role Hierarchy

-If a user have complex [Rolebinding](/docs/concepts/identity/rbac/#how-rbac-works) within the [hierarchical project structure](/docs/concepts/identity/rbac/#organization).
+If a user has complex [Rolebinding](/docs/concepts/identity/rbac/#how-rbac-works) within the [hierarchical project structure](/docs/concepts/identity/rbac/#organization).
 Role is applied according to the following rules.

-For example, as shown in the figure below, the user _**stark@example.com**_ is bound to the parent Project Group as _**Project Admin**_ Role, and the lower level project is _**APAC.
-When it is bound to _**Project Viewer**_ Role in **_
-Roles for each project are applied in the following way.
+For example, as shown in the figure below, the user _**stark@example.com**_ is bound to the parent Project Group as _**Project Admin**_ Role, and the lower level project is _**APAC**_.
+When it is bound to _**Project Viewer**_ Role in _**Roles**_ for each project are applied in the following way.

 - The role of the parent project is applied to the sub-project/project group that is not directly bound by RoleBinding.
-- The role is applied to the subproject that has been explicitly RoleBinding (overwriting the higher-level role)
+- The role is applied to the subproject that has explicit RoleBinding. (overwriting the higher-level role)

 ![](/docs/concepts/identity/rbac/rbac_img/rbac_concept_img04.png)